Objectives and Goals

 18:2 One Teacher and one Classroom Aide.

-Must be 3 years prior to August 31st and potty trained.
+Must be 3 years old prior to August 31st.

 Welcome to Northshore Christian Academy’s Early Learning Center Preschool program!